ByamB4/MUST-Bachelor/F.NS252/Laboratory - 9/README.md

 Bug
 ---
-Sure has a bug there, didn't fixed just lab thing
+Sure has a bug there, didn't fix just lab thing